What is Brainspotting?

 Frequently Asked Questions

-There is no fixed number, and it varies from person to person.
-Some people notice meaningful shifts within a few sessions.
+There is no fixed number.
+You can brainspot for 5 minutes or 50 minutes, it really depends on what is being processed in the moment.
+It varies from person to person.
+Some people notice meaningful shifts within a session.
 Others work with brainspotting over a longer period, especially when there are layers to what they've been carrying.
 Your therapist will check in with you regularly so you always have a sense of where you are and what feels right to continue.

 Most people describe it as quieter and more internal than talk therapy.
 You will be guided to find a brainspot, a position in your visual field, and simply stay with it while your therapist holds a calm, steady presence.
 Some people feel emotions, physical sensations, or memories arise.
 Others notice a gradual settling or release.
 There is no right way for it to unfold.